--Some individuals are highly allergic to the venom.
+- Some individuals are highly allergic to venom.
 If you are stung and experience chest pain, nausea, loss of breath, or other severe symptoms, seek medical attention immediately.

--Being a potentially harmful invader, these ants are a fire you don’t want to mess with.
-If you see a mound on your property, contact your local pest control company to professionally eradicate these relentless colonial dwellers.
+Being a potentially harmful invader, these ants are a fire you don’t want to mess with.
+If you see a mound on your property, contact your local ant control company to professionally eradicate these relentless colonial dwellers.

 If you are a resident of Southern California and suspect a fire ant infestation in your yard, contact Lloyd Pest Control to recommend a course of treatment.